 - If the validation fails, assign the input's runtime properties as follows:

 Input.ValidationMessage = "<your error message>"

-- Check the value of Form.Valid after all input validations because if any of the inputs is not valid, the form is also not valid:
+- Check the value of Form.Valid after all input validations.
+If an inputs isn't valid, the form is also not valid:

 - Add an If element with the following condition: